jxtngx/lightning-lab/README.md

 `lightning_lab.core` should contain code for the Lightning Module and Trainer.

-`lightning_lab.backend` should contain MixIns, Hooks, and utilities.

-`lightning_lab.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.
+`lightning_lab.components` should contain experiment utilities grouped by purpose for cohesion.

 `lightning_lab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.